 Chetan Mahajan is the co-founder of the Himalayan Writing Retreat.
-A Penguin-published author, he quit the corporate world and moved to a village in the Himalayas to be a full-time author, blogger and teacher five years ago.
+A Penguin-published author, he quit the corporate world and moved to a village in the Himalayas to be a full-time author, blogger and teacher six years ago.
 The Himalayan Writing Retreat is all about helping people with their writing.
 He is also a writing coach with the London based the writing coach.

 Chetan blogs about life in a Himalayan village at www.uncity.blog.
 This blog won the Indiblogger award for Humour in 2017.

 He is currently working on his first novel "Tara and Vishnu" and also co-authoring a non-fiction book with his co-founder, Vandita (details below).
 Chetan often writes columns for the Readers Digest, Mint, Outlook Magazine, Hindu Business Line and the Hindustan Times (Brunch).

 Writing Retreat Leader